SSWConsulting/SSW.Rules.Content/rules/the-best-ai-image-generators/rule.md

 [DALL-E](https://openai.com/dall-e-2) is an AI system capable of creating realistic images from a natural language description.

 * Uses a credit system where users purchase credits to use the model
-* Some OpenAI users start with free credits
+* Some OpenAI users get free credits each month

 ::: img-large
 ![Figure: "A red tree in a valley.
 Hi res" - by DALL-E2](red-tree-dalle.png)